splunk/observability-content-contrib/README.md

 # Contribution repository for Splunk Observability Content

 This repository exists to enable sharing of content.
 No formal testing is required so it just might work.
-Some examples of content which would fit here
+Some examples of content which would fit here:

 * Dashboards
 * Detectors